commit365/python-refresher/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE.md file for details.
+See the LICENSE file for details.
 Happy coding! 🚀